By Robyn Robles

 Anna describes daily binging and purging behaviours to me, fuelled by her anxiety.
 “It’s ruining my life,” she admits.
 And yet she questions, “Does bulimia count?” when I ask her if she has an eating disorder.
 And Anna is not alone in this question.
 When typing the words ‘is bulimia…’ into Google, one of the most-searched results is sinister: ‘is bulimia really that bad?’

 In the public conversation about eating disorders, the image of the anorexic teenage girl wasting away to look like the models in magazines has long held centre stage.
-And report commissioned by leading eating disorder charity BEAT in February 2015 found that females account for around 89 percent of eating disorder cases in the UK.
+And a report commissioned by leading eating disorder charity BEAT in February 2015 found that females account for around 89 percent of eating disorder cases in the UK.
 However, the medical journal Diagnostic Statistic Manual of Mental Disorders estimates that only ten percent of eating disorder sufferers are anorexic.
 It finds that bulimia, on the other hand, accounts for about 40 percent of known cases of eating disorders in the UK.
 A multitude of other disorders such as binge eating disorder and orthorexia make up the remaining 50 percent.

 Bulimia can cause a host of scary or fatal complications.
 These include eroding teeth, irregular periods, kidney damage, fits, and damage to the heart.
 Boerhaave syndrome, where vomiting regularly with excessive force leads to the rupture of the oesophagus, is also a risk.